Fix this issue quickly

 If you often get files in the printer queue that won’t print or clear, it may be a compatibility issue with the data to be printed.
 This is common when you try to print a web page with fonts or styles that your printer cannot identify or convert to printed text.
 The fixes outlined above should resolve the issue.

 Configuration issues can also cause a glitch in the print job queue – for example, when you try to network print to a missing IP address.
 Uninstall and reinstall the printer software to fix it.
+You should also carry out some troubleshooting on your network or reach out to your technician for assistance.

 We hope you find these solutions useful…